skdkim/picnicpanic/README.md

-# CatchTheFruit
+# Picnic Panic

 ## Background

-Catch the Fruits is a fun game that drops fruit from the top of your screen to the bottom of your screen.
+Picnic Panic is a fun game that drops fruit from the top of your screen to the bottom of your screen.
 When the game starts, fruits will immediately start dropping.
 The basket will start at the center of the screen.
 You gain points by catching the fruits in your basket.
 A single user is able to move their basket side to side using the arrow keys or "W,A,S,D" keys.
 When the game is in multi-player mode (bonus feature), two players can battle it out using the arrow keys and "W,A,S,D" keys.

 ## Functionality & MVP
-With Catch the Fruit, players will be able to:
+With Picnic Panic, players will be able to:

-- [ ] Start, pause, and reset the game
+- [X] Start, quit, restart the game
-- [ ] Toggle on/off the music
-- [ ] Catch fruits in their basket
+- [X] Catch fruits in their basket
-- [ ] See their current score vs highest score within a session
+- [X] See their current score (caught fruits/ missed) and accuracy score

 This project will also include:
-- [ ] An About modal that will describe the rules/ how to play the game
+- [X] A How-To modal-ish screen that will describe the rules/ how to play the game
-- [ ] The About modal will also include links to the Github and my LinkedIn
+- [X] The About modal-ish screen that will include links to the creator's Github, LinkedIn, and Portfolio
-- [ ] A production README
+- [X] A production README

 ## Wireframes
 This app will consist of a single screen with a game board, highest score display, and an About modal.